 Using sqry's code graph, parallel audit agents, and iterative Codex review to contribute security improvements to gstack.

-Garry Tan open-sourced gstack in late March 2026.
+Garry Tan open-sourced gstack on March 11, 2026.
 It is a CLI toolkit for Claude Code with a headless browser, Chrome extension, skill system, and telemetry layer.
-The project attracted 30+ contributors within days.
+The project attracted 30+ PR authors within its first few weeks.

 We wanted to contribute something useful.
 Security review seemed like the right fit.
 A headless browser that spawns subprocesses and handles cookies has a large attack surface, and security work tends to fall to the bottom of every fast-moving project's priority list.